 Establish Forum Infrastructure Working Group

-Upon approval of the CAB Forum by ballot, the Forum Infrastructure Working Group (“FIWG”) is created to perform the activities as specified in this Charter, subject to the terms and conditions of the CA/Browser Forum Bylaws and Intellectual Property Rights (IPR) Policy, as such documents may change from time to time.
+Upon approval of the CAB Forum by ballot in accordance with Section 5.3 of the Bylaws, the Forum Infrastructure Working Group (“FIWG”) is created to perform the activities as specified in this Charter, subject to the terms and conditions of the CA/Browser Forum Bylaws and Intellectual Property Rights (IPR) Policy, as such documents may change from time to time.
 The definitions found in the Forum’s Bylaws shall apply to capitalized terms in this Charter.

 The authorized scope of the Forum Infrastructure Working Group shall be as follows: